madpiano/2019-432/README.md

 ## When and Where?

-- Our first class will be 2019-01-22 (Tuesday) from 1 PM until 2:15 PM, in Room E321-323 in the Robbins building at the School of Medicine.
+- The class meets on Tuesdays and Thursdays from 1 PM to 2:15 PM in Room **E321-323** in the Robbins Building at the School of Medicine.
-    - Dr. Love is away 2019-01-14 through 2019-01-18, so we will not have class until January 22nd.
+- Our first session will be on Tuesday **2019-01-22**, as Dr. Love is away the first week of the semester.
-- Subsequent classes meet as listed on the [Course Calendar](https://github.com/THOMASELOVE/432-2019/blob/master/calendar.md).
+- Classes meet as listed on the [Course Calendar](https://github.com/THOMASELOVE/432-2019/blob/master/calendar.md).

 ## Key Links